xmuyulab/DreamDIA/README.md

 #### 4. output

-Dream-DIA outputs identification and quantification results.
-A blank directory is suggested for the `--out` argument to save all of the output files.
+Dream-DIA outputs peptide and protein identification and quantification results.
+An empty directory is suggested for the `--out` argument to save all of the output files.